mcaliman/mcaliman.github.io/_posts/en/java/2008-01-05-java-objects.md

 T obj = new T();
 ```

-declared and instantiated et voil!
+Declared and instantiated, et voilà!

 # Messages, messages and more messages.